michaelreiff/pxl/README.md

 # pxl
-Play with jquery and html-div-elements as pixels
+Just play with jquery and html-div-elements as pixels

+Explore git and github